 Counterbalanced Image Stabilizer

 This camera-shake compensating mechanism works passively and requires no electrical power, gyros or warm-up time.
 Developed by Steve Hines in 1977.
-U.S. Pat.
-4,290,684 assigned to Eastman Kodak.
+Ref: Hines’ notebook p.
+72. U.S. Pat.
+4,290,684

-Counter-Balanced-Camera-Stabilizer-02-250p The image stabilizer in a clear camera body, showing the lens, film and holder, and three parallel support rods.
-The rods are supported by an intermediate frame.
-The lens and film counter balance each other on opposite ends of the three rods which are the same length as the focal length of the camera lens, so as to not over or under correct image smear
+The image stabilizer in a clear camera body, showing the lens, film and holder, and three parallel support rods.
+The lens and film counter balance each other on opposite ends of the three rods which are the same length as the focal length of the camera lens, so as to not over or under correct image smear.

-When the the camera body pitches up or down, or yaws left or right, inertia gives the mechanism’s support legs the tendency to remain at their previous angle.
-As a result, the lens remains on a line between the object and its image on the film.
+When the the camera shakes, inertia causes the mechanism to lag behind at the previous angle.
+The lens remains on a line between the object and its image on the film.

 (smaller is better)